-Fig. 7. (a) Plot of the posterior probability of the parameter estimation during a single Markov chain (run).
+Fig. 7. (a).
+The plot of the posterior probability of the parameter estimation during a single Markov chain (run).
 As demonstrated in the figure, after certain iterations, the posterior reaches to a "confidence" level and stays there with minor fluctuations.
-It should be noted that if the data size (number of shots in our application) is small, the process reaches this level quickly. (b) Plot of the model prior for the number of the scenes, k, where the model mean, $\lambda$ , is set to be 3.5.
+It should be noted that if the data size (number of shots in our application) is small, the process reaches this level quickly. (b).
+The plot of the model prior for the number of the scenes, k, where the model mean, λ , is set to be 3.5.
 The horizontal axis in both plots represents the number of iterations.
 At the end of the process, plot (a) gives the posterior probability of the parameters given the video data, and plot (b) gives the information on the number of scenes, k.
-(Color version available online at http://ieeexplore.ieee.org.)